caalivanera/pokemon/README.md

 # ⚡ Enhanced Interactive Pokédex Dashboard

-A premium, Netflix-style interactive web application featuring all 1,076 Pokémon from Generations 1-9 with animated sprites, comprehensive stats, and advanced filtering.
-This dashboard combines data from multiple authoritative sources with a modern dark theme featuring green accents.
+A modern, interactive web application featuring all 1,076 Pokémon from Generations 1-9 with animated sprites, comprehensive stats, and advanced filtering.
+This dashboard combines data from multiple authoritative sources with a sleek dark theme featuring green accents.

 The application provides a professional, responsive interface with animated Pokemon sprites, TBA placeholders for missing visuals, and deep analytical capabilities for Pokemon research and exploration.